antamr/AirBnb-Case-study/README.md

  [python notebook](https://github.com/ABHIJITHCV11/Storytelling-Case-Study-Airbnb/blob/main/Untitled.ipynb) Contains the python code and analysis.

- [PPT-I.pdf](https://github.com/ABHIJITHCV11/Storytelling-Case-Study-Airbnb/blob/main/Presentations/PPT-I.pdf) This presentation is heavily technical and is for Data Analysis Managers and Lead Data Analysts.

- [PPT-II.pdf](https://github.com/ABHIJITHCV11/Storytelling-Case-Study-Airbnb/blob/main/Presentations/PPT-2.pdf) This presentation is for decision makers and stake holders.

  ## Objective
 - To Provide insight into the current market situation.
 - Enhance our understanding of property and host acquisitions,